 - Why you should find the right postpartum pad

 This includes choosing the best postpartum pads to ensure you stay as comfortable as possible while your body heals.
-We’ll go over our top picks on the market and what makes them stand out from the rest.
+We’ll review our top picks and what makes them stand out.

 Every woman’s needs and preferences are different, so we’ll be sure to cover a wide range of options to help you find the postpartum pads that suit you the best.
 Above all, take good care of yourself and give yourself ample time and space to heal during this transitional season.